Rafcoding/wdi-project-3/README.md

 * A map where people can pin their locations.
 * A section where users can bid on clothes.
-* Prive messages services between the users.
+* Private messages services between the users.